dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-13-bitcoin-is-an-idea.md

 combines them in an ingenious way to create something completely new: a decentralized system without a single point of failure.

 No single part of Bitcoin can be removed without destroying the whole.
-Without
-the [timechain][time], there
-wouldn't be a decentralized way to check for double-spending.
+Without the timechain, there wouldn't be a decentralized way to check for double-spending.
 Without the block reward halving, the bitcoin supply would expand indefinitely.
 Without the difficulty adjustment, the mining algorithm wouldn't have cryptanalytic stability, making it trivial for miners to produce bitcoin more quickly.
 Many cypherpunks dreamed of digital cash.
 Satoshi took this idea further than anyone else before him, implementing a system that is virtually unstoppable.
 No matter what happens in the coming decades, the cat is out of the bag, and everyone will have to adjust to a world in which Bitcoin exists.

 **Bitcoin is an idea** whose time has come.
 As more and more people, companies, and even nation-states move towards a